chipxsd/stream-based-sync/stream-based-sync.md

 happened after I arrived?"_.

-The receptionist would just go through the list where he keeps the names of the guests coming in and going out, look for the record when you arrived and narrate all the events that happened after that.
+The receptionist would just go through the list where he keeps the names of the guests joining and leaving the party, look for the record when you arrived and narrate all the events that happened after that.

 That is an example, when you update data only with small differences, based on previous events that you are already familiar with, to avoid copying